ChilliCream/hotchocolate-docs/docs/instrumentation.md

 There are two ways to register the diagnostics observer with the execution engine.
 You can either register the observer with the executor directly through the `QueryExecutionBuilder` or you can add the diagnostic observer to your dependency injection provider.

-Registeing the observer with the `QueryExecutionBuilder` does not require any dependency injection provider but let`s you only inject infrastructure services.
+Registering the observer with the `QueryExecutionBuilder` does not require any dependency injection provider, but let`s you only inject infrastructure services.

 ```csharp
 Schema.Create(c => ...)